Ukraine: German foreign minister says 'Russia's war is a turning point' | DW | 01.03.2022

 Baerbock accused Russia of abusing its power as a permanent member of the UN Security Council.

-And Baerbock had a scathing message for her Russian counterpart Sergey Lavrov."Mr Lavrov, you can deceive yourself, but you won't deceive us and you won't deceive our people, and you won't deceive your people," the foreign minister said.
+And Baerbock had a scathing message for her Russian counterpart Sergey Lavrov."Mr Lavrov, you can deceive yourself, but you won't deceive us," the foreign minister said.

 Baerbock said she had the immense privilege of growing up in peace and security and referenced the founding of the United Nations following World War II, which she said was a "ruthless war launched by Nazi Germany."